nanofuzz/nanofuzz/README.md

     }
     ```

 > **Note:** To run NaNofuzz tests in CI, click the pin button.
-NaNofuzz exports pinned tests to Jest format for execution in CI.
+NaNofuzz exports pinned tests to Jest or `pytest` format, depending on the target language.

+## What's new in v0.4.0

+- **Python targets:** Analyze and fuzz supported Python functions, then export the saved tests for `pytest`.
+- **Composite input generation:** Random, mutation, and AI generators are coordinated automatically using the active measures and leaderboard, so you do not need to choose one generator for an entire run.
+- **Stop-and-go testing:** Pause a long run and resume it later without losing the accumulated results, pinned inputs, or generator feedback.
+- **Project-aware TypeScript compilation:** NaNofuzz uses the target project's TypeScript compiler and `tsconfig.json` when available, then falls back to the compiler bundled with the extension.

+The v0.4 workflow is described in the [TestLoop: A Process Model Describing Human-in-the-Loop Software Test Suite Generation](https://www.cs.cmu.edu/~jssunshi/assets/pdf/testloop.pdf) paper.

 ## Scope and Limitations

 NaNofuzz is an **experimental** testing platform developed by the Accelerated Testing Research Program at Carnegie Mellon University's School of Computer Science.
 While NaNofuzz is **not** intended for production use, contributions are welcome to address the limitations below.

-NaNofuzz supports exported standard and arrow functions with any mixture of the following parameter types:
+For TypeScript targets, NaNofuzz supports exported standard and arrow functions with any mixture of the following parameter types:
  - Numbers (integers and floats)
  - Strings
  - Booleans